Therapy for Migraine Headaches

 How does one do therapy for migraine headaches?

 The therapy we do for migraines and headaches is a form of psychotherapy and counseling.
 However, it’s a much more integrated mind-body therapy than some forms of psychotherapy may be.
 This doesn’t mean we do work on your body physically.
 And we still do the therapy-style talking the vast majority of the time.
-But in man in pain in the darka more mind-body based therapy, this means the experiences you have within your body become explored as part of the therapy.
+But in a more mind-body based therapy, this means the experiences you have within your body become explored as part of the therapy.
 We don’t only explore your thoughts, but we explore the body experiences too, and work on an emotional level with them.
 We may do somatic experiencing exercises at times that are meant to integrate the mind and body so your body can release carried trauma.
 Or sometimes we might do emotional regulation exercises and mindfulness, if it seems it could be helpful.

 The bulk of our work will be the deeper relational psychotherapy, aimed to help you release and work through anything you may be carrying that can set the foundation for chronic pain.
 Just to clarify, it’s still your therapy.
 So each time we meet, we still talk about whatever you bring in.
 And within our conversations, we will be able to start to reflect on and understand patterns and emotional processes that need our attention, whether in terms of migraines and headaches, or also simultaneous related issues like anxiety and depression or anything else that would be part of our therapy.